SMEFT is falsifiable through multi-Higgs measurements (even in the absence of new light particles): Correlations in HEFT parameters induced by assuming SMEFT's validity

-However, as we shortly show after Eq.~(\ref{changeofvariable}) below, the correlations arise from the need for consistency of the SMEFT formulation when a change of variable $h_{\rm HEFT}\to h_{\rm SMEFT}$ is performed.
-This change affects any other piece of the Lagrangian that involves the Higgs bosons, such as the Yukawa couplings to fermions (that we leave for future works) but also the interactions among Higgs bosons themselves.
-Such interactions do not require derivative couplings and first appear even in the renormalizable SM,
+As we shortly show after Eq.~(\ref{changeofvariable}) below, the correlations mentioned above arise from the need for consistency of the SMEFT formulation when a change of variable $h_{\rm HEFT}\to h_{\rm SMEFT}$ is performed.
+This change affects any other piece of the Lagrangian involving the Higgs bosons, such as the Yukawa couplings to fermions, saliently the top quark, or the interactions among Higgs bosons themselves (both of which we examine here), as well as couplings to transversal gauge bosons (that we leave for future works).